onnx/onnx-mlir/docs/mnist_example/README.md

          * [Feeding Inputs and Retrieving Results](#feeding-inputs-and-retrieving-results)
       * [Write a Python Driver Code](#write-a-Python-driver-code)

-# Train Model in PyTorch, Compile using ONNX MLIR
+# Train Model in PyTorch, Compile using ONNX-MLIR

 In this example, we will demonstrate training a mnist model in PyTorch and compile, run it using only C++.